-The K-12 LIS licensure program hosted its third Summer Getaway: Professional Development for School Librarians from June 12-14 at the School.
+The K-12 LIS licensure program hosted its third annual Summer Getaway: Professional Development for School Librarians from June 12-14 at the School.
 Over forty Illinois school librarians and iSchool MS students attended this unique professional development opportunity.

 Led by school library professionals, each day of the event offered an in-depth session focused on a single, high-demand topic.
 Participants learned how they can become advocates for their school library programs; address the needs of twenty-first-century learners; and use social media for branding, digital outreach, and instruction.